 For instance, some people, that take a low to moderate dosage of CBD, report a sense of calm and peace; others report increased anxiety levels and unpleasant sensations.
 The intensity of these symptoms will largely depend on an individual’s body composition.
 In addition, when comparing CBD vs. marijuana, it’s crucial to understand marijuana strains feature different levels of oil concentration which determines the intensity of effects a user feels upon consumption.
 Some strains are recommended to produce less profound symptoms and reactions.

 But when someone takes the oil for its intended health benefits, they have no control over their reaction and the other symptoms they may experience.
 They want the health – not the high – but Tetrahydrocannabinol oil comes with the major drawback of sometimes inducing anxiety, panic attacks, and paranoia.

 Cannabis – whether smoked, ingested, or administered as oil – can result in positive and negative outcomes for the user.
 For you to experience maximum medicinal effects as a natural option, it’s recommended to research each strain and look into their cannabinoid profile.

 One important thing to clarify is that CBD can be found either in Cannabis plants or hemp.
 Hemp and marijuana fall under the same genus, Cannabis.
 So marijuana oil refers to either the Cannabis Sativa or Indica plants that are cultivated and grown to produce resinous trichomes.
 These trichomes contain high levels of tetrahydrocannabinol or THC, so these plants are bred for their psychoactive qualities.

-Industrial hemp, on the other hand, comes from the engineered Cannabis Sativa strain, which contains only trace concentrations of THC.
+Hemp Oil CBD, on the other hand, comes from the engineered Cannabis Sativa strain, which contains only trace concentrations of THC.
 Although hemp falls under the cannabis category, it’s different from the cannabis plant that’s grown for medicinal or recreational purposes.
-CBD from industrial hemp doesn’t produce the euphoric buzz that’s commonly associated with intake of marijuana-based CBD oil.
+Hemp Oil CBD from industrial hemp doesn’t produce the euphoric buzz that’s commonly associated with intake of marijuana-based CBD oil.